Travel to Tibet from Beijing

 Five direct flights from Beijing to Lhasa would stop over at Xining, Chengdu or Xi’an, which cost you nearly 7 hours to get to Lhasa from Beijing by plane.
 Besides, another five non-stop flights to Lhasa from Beijing have shortened the distance between Beijing and Lhasa.
 It just takes you 4:30 hours, saving two hours off the travel time from Beijing to Lhasa by air.

 See more at Beijing to Lhasa flight schedule

 Formerly known as Peking, the intriguing capital of the People's Republic of China, Beijing, has also been one of the four ancient capitals of the country.
 Located in northern China, Beijing has been a major political and cultural centre and has significant importance in the history of China.
 From Zhongdu, Dadu, Beijing, Beiping and Yanjing, the city was known by different names during the successive rule of various dynasties in China.

 Beijing is a metropolis city in Northern China and also the official capital of the People's republic of China.
-Beijing enjoys advanced transportation system, with the second busiest airport in the world and busiest in Asia, the largest railway hub in China, 14 line subway (21 more lines to be added by 2020) and 5 main concentric ring roads.
+Beijing enjoys advanced transportation system, with the second busiest airport in the world and busiest in Asia, the largest railway hub in China, 17 line subways and 5 main concentric ring roads.
 However, once you get to Beijing, you will see thousands of cyclists on the roads.
 Here we just list some Beijing facts for your review: